WA2381-IN Arts for a Better Future (MayExt) (3 undergraduate credits)

 In this undergrad course, students will learn to help a community recognize, value, and plan to use its own arts to meet local needs and goals.
 The course provides a compact overview of the Create Local Arts Together (CLAT) model of community engagement.
-The CLAT process consists of seven flexible steps grounded in ethnographic and appreciative inquiry approaches: meet a community and its arts; specify goals; select communication genre and content; analyze the genre; spark creativity; improve new works and creative systems; integrate and celebrate for continuity.
+The CLAT process consists of seven flexible steps grounded in ethnographic and appreciative inquiry approaches: meet a community and its arts; specify goals; select communication genre and content; analyze the genre; spark creativity; improve new works and creative systems; and integrate and celebrate for continuity.
 Students will engage with the model through three pedagogical cycles.
 This course is also available at the graduate level by registering for WA5381.

 See a short video here.